 Pregnancy Test

-Some cancer treatments can harm an unborn baby, so a pregnancy test may be required for women of reproductive age before they can start certain treatments.
+Some cancer treatments can harm an unborn baby, so a pregnancy test is recommended before beginning treatment.
 Treatment options may depend on the results.

 Bone Marrow Tests